 Photo Credit: Livia Fremouw

+Miriam Gershow is the author of Closer (Regal House), Survival Tips: Stories (Propeller Books), and The Local News (Spiegel & Grau).
 Miriam’s stories appear in The Georgia Review, Gulf Coast and Black Warrior Review, among other journals.
-Her flash fiction appears in anthologies from Alan Squire Books and Alternating Currents, as well as in Pithead Chapel, Had, and Variant Lit, where she is the inaugural winner of the Pizza Prize.
+Her flash fiction appears in anthologies from Alan Squire Books, Alternating Currents, and Fractured Lit, as well as many journals, including Pithead Chapel, Had, and Variant Lit.
 Her creative nonfiction is featured in Salon and Craft Literary among other journals.

 To contact Miriam: